gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and even if she knew how to capture that in a drawing, she didn't want to.

-But the pillar wasn't the only thing in the square.
+The pillar wasn't the only thing in the square, though.
-Bluster and Bravo Gruff were sitting on the unfinished brick wall that surrounded the pillar pitching pebbles at it with bored expressions on their faces.
+Bluster and Bravo Gruff were sitting on the unfinished brick wall that surrounded the pillar pitching pebbles at it with their usual sullen expressions on their faces.
+They were a head taller than Gumption, and the nubs of their horns had just started to show through their fur.

 For a moment Maddy thought they would be able to hurry by without any trouble, but then Bluster nudged his twin brother.
 Maddy took her sister's misshapen paw in her own.
 "You just stay hushed," she cautioned quietly, squeezing to show she meant it.